By Sarah Egan, Roz Shafran and Tracey Wade

 - Overgeneralising – This is when a person takes one instance to indicate something about him/herself overall (e.g., ‘Because I made one spelling error in an email it means I am failing at work’).

-- Double standards – This is when someone holds a different set of standards for their self then others (e.g., ‘It is ok for other people to make mistakes but I should never make a mistake’).
+- Double standards – This is when someone holds a different set of standards for themself than others (e.g., ‘It is ok for other people to make mistakes but I should never make a mistake’).

 - Performance-related behaviour: This is a range of things that someone does to check out how well they are going at meeting their standards, including seeking reassurance from others, comparing their performance to other people, avoidance and procrastination.